Emergency

 Myanmar

-Myanmar was already facing the worst humanitarian crisis in its recent history, affecting 15.2 million people.
+Myanmar is facing the worst humanitarian crisis in its recent history, affecting 20 million people.

-A political crisis, conflict, economic downturn, pre-existing poverty and climate-related shocks are all driving the hunger emergency.
+A political crisis, conflict, economic downturn, pre-existing poverty, and climate-related shocks are all driving the hunger emergency, compounded by the recent powerful earthquake and significant cuts in humanitarian assistance.

 What the World Food Programme is doing to respond to the Myanmar emergency